truecharts/pub/website/manual/Quick-Start Guides/14-backup-restore.md

 Reverting a running system is rather trivial.
 But there are a few caveats:

-- This will reinitialise the kubernetes node, which means all kubernetes objects that are not deployed using the Apps system will get reverted
+- This will reinitialize the kubernetes node, which means all kubernetes objects that are not deployed using the Apps system will get reverted
 - You CANNOT revert a single Apps

 To revert an existing system, the process is as follows: